-1. Bikes permitted on first 2.9 km of trail only
+Bikes permitted on first 2.9 km of trail only.

-1. Bikes permitted on first 2.7 km of trail only
+2. Bikes permitted on the first 2.7 km only

 The Elk Pass Snowshoe Trail starts at the north end of the Elk Pass Day Use area and parking lot.

-1. Bikes only permitted to Invincible Creek, 3.8 km from trailhead
+1. Not advised for hiking or biking due to deep snow.
+2. Bikes only permitted to Invincible Creek, 3.8 km from trailhead

 This trail connects Elk Pass Day Use area to Upper Lake Day Use area, providing an alternative access to Elk Pass when the parking area is busy.